 By setting firm presumptions of illegality as outlined above, the agencies will be able to efficiently identify and block mergers that clearly threaten competition.
-For mergers that do not trigger these thresholds, the new guidelines should direct enforcers to take action against those that:
+For mergers that do not trigger these thresholds, the new guidelines should direct enforcers to block those that:

-- Contribute to anti-competitive market structures Rather than prioritizing a single, narrow outcome (efficiency) and relying on questionable predictions of future effects, enforcers should examine market structure to evaluate the state of competition and the likely effects of a merger on competition.
-We recommend that new guidelines focus scrutiny on mergers in markets that exhibit: - A lack of market diversity, meaning a diversity of competitors of different sizes and with varying market strategies, or a trend of declining diversity. - A dearth of small, independent businesses or a trend of declining small business market share.
+Contribute to anticompetitive market structures - Rather than prioritizing a single, narrow outcome (efficiency) and relying on questionable predictions of future effects, enforcers should examine market structure to evaluate the state of competition and the likely effects of a merger on competition.
+We recommend that new guidelines focus scrutiny on mergers in markets that exhibit:

+Too little market diversity, meaning a diversity of competitors of different sizes and with varying market strategies, or a trend of declining diversity.

+Enforcers should block mergers in sectors that show signs of a lack of healthy competition, including a dearth of small businesses and startups.

+- A dearth of small, independent businesses or a trend of declining small business market share.
 As discussed in Part III, small businesses provide distinct and important functions and benefits within industries.
-With limited exceptions, enforcers should view the presence of a healthy mix of small businesses as a sign of the competitive health of a market.
-Their absence or decline is a likely indicator of a dysfunctional market with undue concentration and/or market power abuse. - A lack of new entrants.
+With limited exceptions, 140 enforcers should view the presence of a healthy mix of small businesses as a sign of the competitive health of a market.
+Their absence or decline is a likely indicator of a dysfunctional market with undue concentration and/or market power abuse. - Few or no new entrants.
 Competitive markets should exhibit ease of entry.
-As the FTC has noted, "The factors making for high entry barriers also make for domination of small competitors by large, and so tend to eliminate actual as well as potential competition....
-"139 - Conflicts of interest.
-As a consequence of consolidation, particularly vertical arrangements and integrations, many industries are now rife with inherent conflicts of interest that impede competition and enable monopolization.
+As the FTC has noted, "The factors making for high entry barriers also make for domination of small competitors by large, and so tend to eliminate actual as well as potential competition...." - Conflicts of interest.
+As a consequence of consolidation, particularly vertical integrations, many industries are now rife with inherent conflicts of interest that impede competition and enable monopolization.
 Mergers in these sectors deserve close scrutiny.
-For example, allowing a beer distributor that has a contractual relationship with a dominant beer maker to acquire an independent, unaffiliated distributor in another market could enlarge the dominance of the big brewer and foreclose access to shelves for small brewers. - Exhibit anti-competitive incentives and opportunity Enforcers should closely scrutinize mergers that allow a company to eliminate a potential competitor, transfer dominance in one market to gain an edge in another market, entrench its dominant position (for example, by enhancing network effects), or otherwise realize an incentive or opportunity to harm competition.
+For example, allowing a beer distributor that has a contractual relationship with a dominant beer maker to acquire an independent, unaffiliated distributor in another market could enlarge the dominance of the big brewer and foreclose access to shelves for small brewers. - A significant trend to consolidation.
+Congress and the courts have recognized that corporations can consolidate control of an industry through a series of small acquisitions.
+With the Celler-Kefauver Antimerger Act, Congress intended for antitrust enforcers to promote competition by stopping a trend to consolidation in its incipiency.
+This principle should be restored.
+The guidelines should impose additional scrutiny and standards on mergers in sectors where private equity firms or other companies have been rapidly rolling up smaller competitors.